SlumberDemon/SlEepy/README.md

 # SlEepy
-SlEepy the moderation and utlity bot
+SlEepy the moderation and utility bot